 Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry (工业互联网与船舶行业融合应用参考指南), Ministry of Industry and Information Technology, June 5, 2025

-The Industrial Internet1 is classified as a Tier Three application model under New Type Infrastructure, as defined by the National Development and Review Commission in April 2020.
-It has been a key element of Digital China since its elevation to a national strategy in 2017.
-It has been a centrally-directed priority of the national Digital China strategy since the Fifth Plenum of the 19th Party Congress in October 2020, reflected in the release of two national-level guidance documents on the Industrial Internet by the Ministry of Industry and Information Technology (MIIT) that same year.
+The Industrial Internet1 is classified as a Tier Three application model under New Type Infrastructure, as defined by the National Development and Reform Commission in April 2020.
+It has also been a central element of Digital China since the strategy’s elevation in 2017, became part of the New Type Infrastructure agenda in 2020, and was elevated further after the Fifth Plenum of the 19th Party Congress in October 2020, followed by MIIT’s release of Industrial Internet Innovative Development Action Plan for 2021-2023 in December 2020.

 The China Academy of the Industrial Internet describes the Industrial Internet as an industrial ecosystem that “deeply integrates a new generation of information and communication technology with the industrial economy.
-By comprehensively connecting people, machines, things, and systems, it creates a new manufacturing and services system that spans the entire manufacturing and value chains.
+By comprehensively connecting people, machines, things, and systems, it creates a new manufacturing and services system spanning the full manufacturing and value chain.
 From industry to manufacturing, the Industrial Internet enables digitalized, networkized, and intelligentized development.”
-The Academy also notes that the Industrial Internet is “an important cornerstone of the Fourth Industrial Revolution.”
+The Academy also identifies the Industrial Internet as “an important cornerstone of the Fourth Industrial Revolution.”

 The “155N” Strategy for Digital-Intelligent Shipbuilding